-Early work with microbial phytase demonstrated that phytase does not only increase the digestibility of P, but also the digestibility of Ca. The reason for this effect is that Ca and other divalent cations can bind to the negative charges on the P groups in phytate, but as microbial phytase hydrolyzes the ester bonds that connects P to the inositol ring in phytase, the cations attached to P will be released when P is released.
+Early work with microbial phytase demonstrated that phytase does not only increase the digestibility of P, but also the digestibility of Ca. The reason for this effect is that Ca and other divalent cations can bind to the negative charges on the P groups in phytate, but as microbial phytase hydrolyzes the ester bonds that connect P to the inositol ring in phytase, the cations attached to P will be released when P is released.
 Because microbial phytase is included in the majority of practical diets for pigs, effects of microbial phytase on the digestibility of Ca, therefore, needs to be taken into account in diet formulation.
-However, although it is acknowledged that microbial phytase increases the digestibility of Ca (Gonzalez-Vega et al., 2015a; 2015b; Lagos et al., 2022), quantitative effects of microbial phytase on the digestibility of Ca is not well understood, and the increase in STTD of Ca in a feed ingredient that is realized by increasing levels of dietary phytase has not been quantified for all phytases.
-The impact of phytase on Ca digestibility of plant feed ingredients is a combination of release of indigenous Ca from phytate, prevention of binding of Ca from limestone and animal proteins to phytate, and reduced endogenous losses of Ca (Gonzalez-Vega et al., 2013; 2015b; Lee et al., 2019a; Nelson et al., 2022).
-Because the number of Ca ions relative to P ions that are liberated from phytate changes as the dose of phytase increases, there is no easy way to predict the impact of phytase on Ca digestibility.
-The first P ion that is released from phytate will result in release of two Ca ions because Ca is a divalent ion, but for each subsequent release of P, only one Ca will be released and if phytate is completely hydrolyzed, no Ca ions will be released when the last one or two P ions are released.
-As a consequence, the ratio of released Ca to released P changes with the concentration and effectiveness of phytase being used (Table 2), which in turn results in different increases in digestibility of Ca and P as more phytase is added to the diets (Fig. 2; Lagos et al., 2022).
-In addition, because the number of Ca ions that are bound to P is affected by the presence of other divalent cations in the diet, including Zn and Mg, the release of Ca is not constant among different types of diets.
-As an example, if dietary Zn is increased, the impact of microbial phytase on Ca digestibility is reduced (Blavi et al., 2017) presumably because Zn occupies some of the binding sites in the phytate molecule, and therefore, prevents Ca from binding.
-However, currently, there is a lack of information about the release of different cations by phytase and the impact of increasing levels of phytase in the diets on Ca digestibility is not well understood.
+However, although it is acknowledged that microbial phytase increases the digestibility of Ca (Gonzalez-Vega et al., 2015a; 2015b; Lagos et al., 2022), quantitative effects of microbial phytase on the digestibility of Ca are not well understood, and the increase in STTD of Ca in a feed ingredient that is realized by increasing levels of dietary phytase has not been quantified for all phytases.
+The impact of phytase on Ca digestibility of plant feed ingredients is a combination of release of indigenous Ca from phytate, prevention of binding of Ca from

 Table 2.
-Theoretical release of Ca from phytate by microbial phytase1
+Theoretical release of Ca from phytate by microbial phytase

-P ions released Ca ions released Ca:P ratio of released Ca and P
+P ions released Ca ions released Ca:P ratio of re- leased Ca and P

-1 2

-2 1 2.00:1
+1 2 2.00:1

-3 1 1.50:1
+2 1 1.50:1

-4 1 1.33:1
+3 1 1.33:1

 4 1 1.25:1

-5 0 1.00:1
+- 5 0 1.00:1

 6 0 0.83:1

-1Assuming there are a total of 5 Ca and 6 P bound to phytate.
+&lt;sup>1Assuming there are a total of 5 Ca and 6 P bound to phytate.

 Figure 2.
-Impact of microbial phytase on digestibility of Ca and P by growing pigs (Lagos et al., 2022)
+Impact of microbial phytase on digestibility of Ca and P by growing pigs (Lagos et al., 2022).